 Certain of our corporate assets are invested in products that we leverage.
-We are required to maintain cash held by brokers as collateral for managed futures and cash at brokers as collateral for securities sold, not yet purchased.
+We are required to maintain cash held by brokers as collateral for managed futures.
 If the market value of these securities fluctuate, we may be required by the lender to provide additional collateral on minimal notice.
 Posting additional collateral will reduce our liquidity and limit our ability to leverage our assets, which could adversely affect our business.
 Additionally, we may be required to liquidate assets at a disadvantageous time, which could cause us to incur further losses and adversely affect our results of operations and financial condition, and may impair our ability to make distributions to our shareholders.